cityofaustin/projects/_projects/social-innovation-grant/about/overview.md

 ## <p style="text-align: center;">[Apply to the Impact Hub Accelerator](https://gust.com/programs/2019-austin-impact-accelerator)</p>

 The Social Innovation grant appication is coming soon, but you must apply and be accepted into the Imapct Hub Accelerator to receive the grant.
-If you have more questions, check out our FAQs or [contact us](mailto:innovation@austintexas.gov).</p>
+If you have more questions, [contact us](mailto:innovation@austintexas.gov).</p>